dpejoh/play_integrity/README.md

 ## Very Important To Know

 - A **valid keybox** is very hard to find.
-A few people might try to sell them, but most are **scammers** or they'll sell you a leaked one that Google quickly blocks.
-So, to get integrity now, you usually need to use **spoofing**.
+A few people might try to sell them, but most are **scammers** or they'll sell you a leaked one that Google quickly blocks, and you can find those leaked keyboxes on **Telegram groups**

+- Without a **valid keybox**, you usually need to use **spoofing**.
 You can do this with `PIF Inject`, `TSupport Advance`, or **manually**.
 Just know that spoofing doesn't always guarantee any type of integrity.
 Sometimes you might get **Basic** and other times **Strong**, even with the same setup.
 You'll likely need to try many times until it works.

 - Some people suggest changing your **Play Store** to an older version (below v46) or using a modified one.
-I don't recommend this.
-You can't know if a modded version is safe or not.
+I don't recommend this from the first time.
+And you can't know if a modded version is safe or not.
 If you still want to try these methods, be very careful because there are risks.
-For more info, you might want to check out [Yuri's Telegram channel](https://t.me/yuriiroot).
+I've tested the Modded version by [Yuri](https://t.me/yuriiroot) and it's safe

 ---